PetyaKatsarova/born2broot_42/README.md

 1. apt-get install git -y // to install Git
 2. git --version //to check the Git Version

-  ## Installing and Configuring SSH (Secure Shell Host)

-Type sudo apt install openssh-server
-Type sudo systemctl status ssh to check SSH Server Status Type sudo vim /etc/ssh/sshd_config
-Find this line #Port22
-Change the line to Port 4242 without the # (Hash) in front of it Save and Exit Vim
-Then type sudo grep Port /etc/ssh/sshd_config to check if the port settings are right Lastly type sudo service ssh restart to restart the SSH Service

-                   **Installing and Configuring UFW** (Uncomplicated Firewall)

-First type apt-get install ufw to install UFW sudo ufw enable to inable UFW sudo ufw status numbered to check the status of UFW sudo ufw allow ssh to configure the Rules sudo ufw allow 4242 to configure the Port Rules
-Lastly Type sudo ufw status numbered // to check the status of UFW 4242 Port

-                   **Connecting to SSH**

-Click on your Virtual Machine and select Settings Click Network then Adapter 1 then Advanced and then click on Port Forwarding Change the Host Port and Guest Port to 4242
-Then head back to your Virtual Machine sudo systemctl restart ssh to restart your SSH Server sudo service sshd status to check your SSH Status
-Open an iTerm and type the following ssh your_username@127.0.0.1 -p 4242 In case an error occurs, then type rm ~/.ssh/known_hosts in your iTerm and then retype ssh your_username@127.0.0.1 -p 4242 Lastly type exit to quit your SSH iTerm Connection

-                **Setting up password policy**

-Fisudo apt-get install libpam-pwquality //install Password Quality Checking Library sudo vim /etc/pam.d/common-password
-Find this line. password        requisite        pam_deny.so The line should now look like this - password  requisite     pam_pwquality.so  retry=3 minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root
- Save and Exit Vim
- sudo vim /etc/login.defs
- Find this part PASS_MAX_DAYS 9999 PASS_MIN_DAYS 0 PASS_WARN_AGE 7
- Change that part to PASS_MAX_DAYS 30 and PASS_MIN_DAYS 2 keep PASS_WARN_AGE 7 as the same
- sudo reboot // reboot the change affects
- // change password:
- sudo passwd pkatsaro
-     sudo chage -l username - check password expire rulessudo

-           **Creating a Group**
+  ## Part 4.3 Installing and Configuring SSH (Secure Shell Host)

+1. sudo apt install openssh-server
+2. sudo systemctl status ssh //to check SSH Server Status
+3. `sudo vim /etc/ssh/sshd_config
+4. Find this line `#Port22`
+5. Change the line to `Port 4242` without the # (Hash) in front of it
+6. Save and Exit Vim
+7. sudo grep Port /etc/ssh/sshd_config //to check if the port settings are right
+8. sudo service ssh restart //to restart the SSH Service

+  ## Part 4.4 - Installing and Configuring UFW** (Uncomplicated Firewall)

+1. apt-get install ufw //to install UFW
+2. sudo ufw enable// to inable UFW
+3. sudo ufw status numbered //to check the status of UFW
+4. sudo ufw allow ssh //to configure the Rules
+5. sudo ufw allow 4242 //to configure the Port Rule
+6. sudo ufw status numbered // to check the status of UFW 4242 Port

+  ## Part 5 - Connecting to SSH

+1. Click on your Virtual Machine and select Settings
+2. Click Network then Adapter 1 then Advanced and then click on Port Forwarding
+3. Change the Host Port and Guest Port to 4242
+4. Then back to your Virtual Machine
+5. sudo systemctl restart ssh //to restart your SSH Server
+6. sudo service sshd status //to check your SSH Status
+7. Open the terminal in your windows/mac/linux and type the following ssh your_username@127.0.0.1 -p 4242
+8. In case an error occurs, then type rm ~/.ssh/known_hosts in your iTerm and then retype ssh your_username@127.0.0.1 -p 4242
+9. exit //to quit your SSH iTerm Connection

+  ## Part 6.1 - Setting up password policy

+1. sudo apt-get install libpam-pwquality //install Password Quality Checking Library
+2. sudo vim /etc/pam.d/common-password
+3. Find this line: password        requisite        pam_deny.so
+4. The line should now look like this - password  requisite     pam_pwquality.so  retry=3 minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root
+ 5. Save and Exit Vim
+ 6. sudo vim /etc/login.defs
+ 7. Find this part PASS_MAX_DAYS 9999 PASS_MIN_DAYS 0 PASS_WARN_AGE 7
+ 8. Change that part to PASS_MAX_DAYS 30 and PASS_MIN_DAYS 2 keep PASS_WARN_AGE 7 as the same
+ 9. sudo reboot // reboot the change affects
+ 10. change password:
+ 11. sudo passwd pkatsaro
+ 12. sudo chage -l username - check password expire rulessudo

+     ## Creating a Group

 sudo groupadd user42 //  create a group sudo groupadd evaluating // create an evaluating group